Skip to content

 If you are concerned about safety, discuss your concerns with the expert before hiring them.
 They will be able to put your mind at ease and explain how they will keep you and your information safe during the recovery process.

-How to find a cryptocurrency expert
+How to Find a Cryptocurrency Expert

 How to find a cryptocurrency recovery expert

 3. Check reviews.
 Once you’ve narrowed down your list of potential experts, be sure to check their reviews online.
-Remember that some scam websites might have fake reviews, so be leary.
+Remember that some scam websites might have fake reviews, so be wary.
 It’s always better to follow reviews by people you know.

 By following these tips, you can increase your chances of finding a qualified cryptocurrency recovery expert who can help you get your funds back safely and securely.

 2. Only record your passwords physically.
-Anything that exists in a digital format is at risk of being stolen by hackers.
+Anything in digital format is at risk of being stolen by hackers.
 So, never record your seed phrase electronically.
 Don’t email it to yourself (or anyone else, for that matter), don’t store it as a text file on any of your devices, and don’t take a picture of it.
 It’s essential to write it down and keep it in a safe place.

 3. Never give your seed phrase or private key to anyone.
-If someone else has access to your passphrase or private key, they can steal your crypto and there is nothing you can do about it.
+If someone else has access to your passphrase or private key, they can steal your crypto, and there is nothing you can do about it.
 This includes everyone from friends and family to support personnel on centralized exchanges.
 There shouldn’t be any reason to give your information to anyone.

 4. Use a non-custodial wallet.
 Non-custodial wallets give you control over your private keys, which means you don’t have to worry about losing them if the company goes out of business.
 This can be helpful during the cryptocurrency recovery process if someone has sent you coins over the wrong network.
 Since you have control, you’ll be able to locate the funds and send them back to the appropriate network.